How In-Sight 2800 Makes Vision Automation Simple

 1. High ease of use accommodates all skill levels and expedites deployment

-Machine vision and deep learning have the reputation of being both extremely capable and correspondingly difficult to deploy effectively.
+Machine vision and AI have the reputation of being both extremely capable and correspondingly difficult to deploy effectively.
 However, recent advancements in factory automation technology, like the In-Sight 2800, have led to the creation of a set of tools that are now easier to use than ever.

 In-Sight 2800 is designed to be straightforward to set up, with no advanced programming needed.
 Training the system to solve a problem is very much like training an attentive new employee on the line.
 The engineer shows examples with distinctions that need to be made, and embedded edge learning is able to quickly make the same distinctions.

-Edge learning is a subset of deep learning in which processing takes place directly on-device using a set of pre-trained algorithms.
+Edge learning is a subset of AI in which processing takes place directly on-device, or "at the edge," using a set of pre-trained algorithms.
 The technology is simple to setup, requiring less time and fewer images for training, compared to more traditional deep learning-based solutions.
-With traditional solutions, automating many classification applications cans take days or weeks, and require hundreds of images and hours of analysis from experienced vision and deep learning experts.
-By contrast, deploying the In-Sight 2800’s edge learning tools takes minutes, a handful of training images, and the attention of an engineer who understands the problem they need to solve, but who doesn’t necessarily have specific vision or deep learning knowledge.
+With traditional solutions, automating many classification applications cans take days or weeks, and require hundreds of images and hours of analysis from experienced vision and AI experts.
+By contrast, deploying the In-Sight 2800’s edge learning tools takes minutes, a handful of training images, and the attention of an engineer who understands the problem they need to solve, but who doesn’t necessarily have specific vision or AI knowledge.